RoadieHQ/marketing-site/content/docs/details/scaffolder/index.md

 ### `http:backstage:request`

-This action allows the Scaffolder task to run a HTTP request against the Backstage Backend API and handle the response.
+This action allows the Scaffolder task to run an HTTP request against the Backstage Backend API and handle the response.
 It can be useful for extending the scaffolder to call out to third party APIs.
 You can do this by configuring a proxy and then calling the proxy with this action.

 ```yaml
 steps: